chiragsanghvi/JavascriptSDK/README.md

 ### Uploading

-Once we're done creating `Appacitive.File` object, simply call save to save it on server.
+Once you're done creating `Appacitive.File` object, simply call save to save it on the server.
 ```javascript
 // save it on server
 file.save(function(url) {